 We at The Law Office of Case J. Darwin will not let these innocent people be forgotten.
 That is why we created the Fight for Freedom Scholarship.

-To apply for this scholarship, we are asking students to write a profile of an individual who was wrongly convicted and later released.
-Identify how this wrongful conviction was able to occur, how they were able to be released, and present solutions for the future.
+To apply for this scholarship, we are asking students to write a profile of an individual who was wrongly accused and proven innocent, or convicted and later released for innocence.
+Identify how this wrongful accusation or conviction was able to occur, how they were able to be released, and present solutions for the future.
 Please include personal details on the individual, as it is our goal to humanize this institutional issue.

 The profile should be between 750-1000 words.